Townsend Duryea: Selected works

-In 1871 he made a giant mosaic of 520 men attending a banquet given for "Old Colonists" in Adelaide by the merchant Emanuel Solomon (whose daughter, Elizabeth Dorsetta Solomon, Townsend and Elizabeth along with others had assisted in 1855 to elope whilst under 21 years).
-In 1903 a copy of this picture was donated to the Public Library, who made every effort to identify the subjects.
+In 1871 he made a giant mosaic of 520 men attending a banquet given for "Old Colonists" in Adelaide by the merchant Emanuel Solomon In 1903 a copy of this picture was donated to the Public Library, who made every effort to identify the subjects.
 A similar set of photographs (one of the men and one of the women) made by H. Jones was presented to the Library in 1910.

 Such was the rate of progress in photography in those days that photographs taken by Duryea in 1871, when shown at The Crystal Palace Exhibition in 1879, were criticised for their quality and small size, especially as compared with those of Queensland.

 The Fire

 His studio was destroyed by fire early on the morning of Sunday 18 April 1875.
 The gas main tap had not been turned off, which may have exacerbated the situation, and the storeroom contained flammable chemicals and papers, but the inquest conducted by J. M. Solomon JP could not determine the initial cause.
 The adjacent buildings (Victoria Chambers on King William Street and the offices of Francis Clark and Sons on Grenfell Street) were saved from severe damage by the Fire Brigade, but the incident prompted calls for a permanent Fire Station.

 After some dispute, the total of the £1,456/13/4d claimed from his insurers was paid out, but Townsend had lost some 50,000 glass slides of inestimable historic value.
 Photographs salvaged from the fire were made available to the public by Duryea at the Adelaide School of Photography, 51 Rundle Street, in June 1875.

 Townsend Duryea left for Europe late May 1875 to organise re-stocking.

 The owner at the time of the fire was George Prince; rebuilding was completed by the following February.